SekiroRong/mmdetection3d/README.md

 * 2022.11.12

-Add Config of kitti version SST and FSD
+Add Config of kitti version SST and FSD, and their implements can be found on https://github.com/tusen-ai/SST

 * 2022.11.01